ajaxalex001/picassoai/Readme.md

-# Adding New Acuators
+# Adding New Products
-1. Add an image of the actuator (preferably 700x700) to `assets/img/products/`
+1. Add an image of the product (preferably 700x700) to `assets/img/products/`
 2. Create a .json file in `assets/specdata/`
 3. Add the json file name to `assets/specdata/fileList.txt`